• About

 There are Sasa stores EVERYWHERE in the city.

-I generally recommend visiting the store in person though because not all products are online.
+I generally recommend visiting the store in person, though, because not all products are online.

 Colourmix/Bonjour